Seattle Convention Center: Second expansion

-Location
+Facilities and layout

-The convention center is located along Pike Street between 7th Avenue and Hubbell Place in Downtown Seattle.
-The complex straddles Pike Street, 8th Avenue, and Interstate 5, stretching from Union Street in the south to Pine Street in the north.
-It is adjacent to several downtown hotels and the Pike–Pine retail corridor, which includes Westlake Center and Pacific Place.
-The convention center is served by several transit routes, including King County Metro and Sound Transit Express buses on surface streets.
+The convention center is adjacent to several downtown hotels and the Pike–Pine retail corridor, which includes Westlake Center and Pacific Place.
+It is served by several transit routes, including King County Metro and Sound Transit Express buses on surface streets.
 Westlake station in the Downtown Seattle Transit Tunnel is the closest Link light rail station to the convention center and is served by the 1 Line, which travels south towards Seattle–Tacoma International Airport.

-Facilities and layout
+The convention center has a concessions and catering contract with Aramark, which uses the exhibition hall kitchens on event days.

 Arch

-The Arch building is six stories tall and has 414,722 sqft of rentable event space.
+The Arch building is located along Pike Street between 7th Avenue and Hubbell Place in Downtown Seattle.
+The complex straddles Pike Street, 8th Avenue, and Interstate 5, stretching from Union Street in the south to Pine Street in the north.
+It is six stories tall and has 414,722 sqft of rentable event space.
 The building's main public space is a four-story atrium with restaurants, shops, and public artwork.
 Each floor has a lobby, with two that open to street-level entrances: the Pike Lobby at Pike Street, which includes a visitor center, and 7th Avenue and the Atrium Lobby facing Freeway Park and Union Square.